Achieving metrological limits using ancilla-free quantum error-correcting codes: Qutrit Example

 and $\ket{1_\tl} = \ket{1111}_{P^{\otimes 4}}\ket{0}_{A}$.

 The advantage of a smaller number of ancillas arises when the noiseless ancilla is a limited resource.
-Imagine a simplified scenario where a qutrit probe and a qutrit noiseless ancilla are two equivalent units of resource (in reality the latter can be more difficult to prepare, e.g., a noiseless ancilla can be replaced by a constant number of noisy probes under inner QEC~\cite{zhou2018achieving}).
+Imagine a simplified scenario where a qutrit probe and a qutrit noiseless ancilla are two equivalent units of resource (in reality the latter can be more difficult to prepare, e.g., a noiseless ancilla can be replaced by a constant number of noisy probes under \sisi{code concatenation} (see \appref{app:heisenberg})).
 Then the achievable QFI using $N_{\textsc{u}}$ units of resource in a probing time $t$ is $\frac{1}{4}N_{\textsc{u}}^2t^2$ via the $(1,1)$-qutrit encoding and a $\frac{N_{\textsc{u}}}{2}$-qubit logical GHZ state, and $\frac{16}{25}N_{\textsc{u}}^2t^2$ via the $(4,1)$-qutrit encoding and a $\frac{4N_{\textsc{u}}}{5}$-qubit logical GHZ state.
 Clearly, a higher sensitivity is achieved when more resources can be used as probes instead of ancillas.